 Where positions may provide suitable alternative employment for existing staff whose post has been identified for redundancy, including the termination of fixed term contracts or following a restructuring exercise.

-Positions requiring specialised expertise where the headteacher can demonstrate that a comprehensive search has been conducted and the nominated individual are the most suitable person for the position.
+Positions requiring specialised expertise where the headteacher can demonstrate that a comprehensive search has been conducted and the nominated individual is the most suitable person for the position.

-However, in the circumstances outlined above, if the successful candidate is likely to require a work permit the post must be advertised in line with the Work Permits (UK) Regulations.
+11.2 However, in the circumstances outlined above, if the successful candidate is likely to require a work permit the post must be advertised in line with the Work Permits (UK) Regulations.

-Where it is deemed appropriate to go to external advert, all posts will be advertised using the most appropriate and cost effective medium to maximise the number of suitably qualified candidates.
-This may include local, national publications and websites and should adhere to the Trust’s branding and visual identity.
-Internal advertisements should appear for a minimum of seven7 days and external advertisements should appear for a minimum of 14 days.
+11.3 Where it is deemed appropriate to go to external advert, all posts will be advertised using the most appropriate and cost effective medium to maximise the number of suitably qualified candidates.
+This may include local and national publications and websites and should adhere to the Trust’s branding and visual identity.
+Internal advertisements should appear for a minimum of seven days and external advertisements should appear for a minimum of 14 days.
 All vacancy details must be passed to the central team so the post(s) can be advertised on the DGAT website and recorded for Education, Skills and Funding Agency purposes.
-Schools should send vacancy information to vacancies@dgat.org,uk along with a completed recruitment pack and website submission form
+Schools should send vacancy information to vacancies@dgat.org,uk along with a completed recruitment pack and website submission form.

-Applicants will be treated with respect and provided with sufficient information to make informed decisions regarding their suitability for the role.
+11.4 Applicants will be treated with respect and provided with sufficient information to make informed decisions regarding their suitability for the role.